Hallodaddy070/Mr._White_compatible_with_Micrypython./README.md

 _Only py files whose file names consist of ASCII characters* are displayed on the Python mode file list screen.
 Files with file names that include non-ASCII characters are not displayed.
 However, the characters below are not allowed in file names. \ / : * ? " < > | ._

-After connecting your fx-CG50, paste the file beside the other files (not inside any folder, you can paste it inside a folder in the Python app but this is the fastest way.).
+After connecting your fx-CG50, paste the file (the one with the highest number is the newest one) beside the other files (not inside any folder, you can paste it inside a folder in the Python app but this is the fastest way.).
 When you open Python you will see it there, click run to play.

 Please note that I am not good at coding, its my first time making something outside of scratch.
 The file size can probably be made way smaller with good optimisation.